heutelbeck/sapl-policy-engine/sapl-documentation/6_7_PythonFlask.md

 ### Enforcement Decorators

 All decorators work on synchronous Flask view functions.
 The decorators internally bridge to async for PDP communication.
-The Flask request context is accessed via `flask.request` and `flask.g` -- no explicit `request` parameter is needed in decorator arguments.
+The Flask request context is accessed via `flask.request` and `flask.g`, so no explicit `request` parameter is needed in decorator arguments.

 #### @pre_enforce